twilio/twilio-voice-react-native-app/README.md

 ## Features

-* Dialpad for making outgoing calls to a phone number
+* Dialpad for making outgoing calls to a phone number and other registered clients
+* Registering for and receiving incoming calls
 * Active call screen to interact with and control ongoing calls
 * Login flow for authenticating and authorizing users

-### Planned Features

-* App to app calls
-* Registration and notifications for incoming calls

 ![login](https://user-images.githubusercontent.com/35968892/227046749-f2d3cc70-cfee-44c6-ae22-9e7a1c71c9fb.png)
 ![dialer](https://user-images.githubusercontent.com/35968892/227047077-b58f33b3-067a-4765-a645-75e1562f6607.png)